-- To introduce concepts and applications of real-time digital simulation. - To demonstrate modeling and simulation of power systems and power electronics. - To introduce real-time digital simulation of power systems. - To provide students with hands-on activities in real-time simulation of power electronics. - To offer an opportunity for interaction with research-level hardware in the loop control of basic power electronics converters.
+- Introduce concepts, approaches and applications of real-time digital simulation in power engineering. - Demonstrate modelling for real-time simulation of power systems and power electronics. - Introduce real-time digital simulation of power systems - Provide students with hands-on activities in real-time simulation of power electronics - Offer an opportunity for interaction with research-level hardware-in-the-loop applications for power electronics and power systems.